Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Size Of The Habitat

 The substrate should be filled up to a height that is nearly 1.5 times the leg span of the spider to avoid any damage due to fall.
-However, the Vertically oriented transparent glass or acrylic cages with some hiding places such as cork barks, hollow logs, and driftwood are good for observing this stunning tarantula.
+However, the vertically oriented transparent glass or acrylic cages with some hiding places such as cork barks, hollow logs, and driftwood are good for observing this stunning tarantula.
 Avoid decor from outdoors as it may harbor pests and carnivorous insects.

 Substrate Requirements